-- Settings: Opens the dialog Edit Widget dialog.
+- \ Settings: Opens the dialog Edit Widget dialog.
 This dialog offers the same functionalilty as the Add Widget dialog.
-For further information refer to chapter "Adding a Standard Report to the Dashboard" on page 53 or "Adding a Graphical Report to the Dashboard" on page 53. - Fullscreen: Magnifies the report that it fills the whole screen. - Refresh: Refreshes the data of the report.
+For further information refer to chapter "Adding a Standard Report to the Dashboard" on page 65, "Adding a Graphical Report to the Dashboard" on page 65, or "Adding a Website to the Dashboard" on page 66. - Fullscreen: Magnifies the report that it fills the whole screen. - Refresh: Refreshes the data of the report.
 To refresh the data of all reports, click on Refresh View in the Dashboard group of the Action pane. - Delete: Removes the report from the dashboard.

-Moving Reports
+Moving Widgets